 Brushy Mountain Trail

-This trail is 11.8 miles roundtrip and is rated moderate. trailhead is accessed 1 mile up the Porters Creek Trail.
+After a mile on Porters Creek Trail, you will reach the 4.9 mile long Brushy Mountain Trail, just east of Mt.
+LeConte.
 At the top of the road, turn around to find the beginning of the Brushy Mountain Trail.
 This trail has frequent patches of wildflowers in the spring and several stream crossings.Brushy Mountain Trail

 Cove Hardwoods Nature Trail